f5devcentral/f5-big-iq-lab/docs/class6/module2/lab5.rst

   :align: center

-Here is the API call the BIG-IQ does to the web app API to deploy the HTTP challenge file.
+Here is the API call the BIG-IQ does to the web app API (more details on the `Tomcat demo challenge Webapp`_ and `Challenge Types`_) to deploy the HTTP challenge file.
+This API needs to be developped and added into the web app itself (in the web app example the API enpoint is ``POST /hello``)

 .. code-block:: yaml